Program Policies

 Transcripts

-Official academic transcripts issued by University of Wisconsin Extended Campus are available for Independent Learning courses completed with published final course grades.
+Official academic transcripts issued by UW Independent Learning are available for Independent Learning courses completed with published final course grades.
 Our transcript service is included as part of the course administrative fee students pay up front at the time of registration and covers the lifetime cost of all requested transcripts sent via regular mail.
 Please review the Request Transcripts page for additional information, including instructions for submitting a transcript request.

 Transferring Courses